 The unresolved status of the matter raises questions as to whether Kissoon will attend the party’s congress which starts today and ends on Sunday.
 Yesterday she told this newspaper that she may make an appearance based on how she feels.

 Kissoon though, is yet to receive her party membership card, which is one of the documents required to grant its holder entry into Congress Place over the weekend.
-She confirmed this to Stabroek News yesterday around the same time that fellow Lindener and party member Sharma Solomon released a statement calling on the powers …..To continue reading, login or subscribe now.
+She confirmed this to Stabroek News yesterday around the same time that fellow Lindener and party member Sharma Solomon released a statement calling on the powers that be to provide her with the necessary accreditation to attend Congress as a delegate in accordance with rule 15 (2) (d) of the party’s Constitution.